sapcc/arista-eapi-exporter/README.md

 * The **listen_port** is providing the port on which the exporter is waiting to receive calls.

 * The credentials for login to the switches can either be added to the config.yaml file or passed via environment variables `ARISTA_USERNAME` and `ARISTA_PASSWORD`.
-The environment overwrites the settings in the config file
+The environment overwrites the settings in the config file.

 * The **loglevel** can be specified in the config file.
-If omitted the default level is `INFO`
+If omitted the default level is `INFO`.

 * The **timeout** parameter specifies the amount of time to wait for an answer from the switch.
+It can be defined in config.yaml ir passed via environment variable `TIMEOUT`.
+The environment overwrites the settings in the config file.

 * With the **exclude** parameter you can filter the output of the exporter.
 In the following example some of the tables are excluded.